TrellixVulnTeam/swahilipython_SCMU/Doc/library/mmap.rst

 :const:`ACCESS_DEFAULT` to defer to *prot*.  *access* can be used on both Unix and Windows.
 If *access* is not specified, Windows mmap returns a write-through mapping.
-The initial memory values for all three access types are taken from the specified file.
+The initial memory values for all three access types are taken kutoka the specified file.
 Assignment to an :const:`ACCESS_READ` memory map raises a :exc:`TypeError` exception.
 Assignment to an :const:`ACCESS_WRITE` memory map affects both memory and the underlying file.
 Assignment to an :const:`ACCESS_COPY` memory map affects memory but does not